One Missed Call (2003 film): Production

-According to the producer Yoichi Arishige, productions of One Missed Call and the 2004 film Install (jp) were influenced by cancelled projects by Daiei Film.
+According to the producer Yoichi Arishige, productions of One Missed Call and the 2004 film Install were influenced by cancelled projects by Daiei Film.

 Release

 One Missed Call premiered at the Tokyo International Film Festival on November 3, 2003.
 Its English title was listed as You've Got a Call at the festival.
 It was later released theatrically in Japan on January 17, 2004, where it was distributed by Toho.
 In the Philippines, it was released by Buena Vista International on December 8 the same year.
 It was released by Media Blasters in the United States with English subtitles on April 22, 2005.

 In February 2020, Arrow Films released One Missed Call on Blu-ray in the United Kingdom, the United States and Canada.

 Critical reception

-Rotten Tomatoes reports a score of 44%, with an average rating of 5.2 out of 10, based on 27 reviews from critics.
-The website's "Critics Consensus" said the film "has a few interesting ideas and benefits from director Takashi Miike's eye, but is ultimately too unoriginal to recommend".
+Metacritic, which uses a weighted average, assigned the a score of 54 out of 100, based on 11 critics, indicating "mixed or average" reviews.

 Entertainment Weekly wrote, "One Missed Call is so unoriginal that the movie could almost be a parody of J-horror tropes", yet "Miike, for a while at least, stages it with a dread-soaked visual flair that allows you to enjoy being manipulated".
 Dana Stevens of The New York Times mentions that "[the film] staggers under the weight of its director's taste for baroque excess".

 According to Nick Schager of Slant Magazine, the film is "[a] mainstream J-horror flick that dutifully regurgitates the apparitions, aesthetic, and themes of its genre predecessors".